manezaf8/magento-pool-calculator/README.md

 - Calculates the volume of the pool
 - Adds Pool volume attribute to add the item volume.
 - increases QTY According to the total amount
-- Hides the calculator if the product doesn't have the pool volume velue.
+- Hides the calculator if the product doesn't have the pool volume value.

 ## Installation
 \* = in production please use the `--keep-generated` option when running `bin/magento setup:upgrade`